casperdcl/git-fame/README.rst

                       rather than regular expressions [default: False].
                       NB: if regex is enabled `,` is equivalent to `|`.
       -s, --silent-progress    Suppress `tqdm` [default: False].
+      --warn-binary   Don't silently skip files which appear to be binary data [default: False].
       -t, --bytype             Show stats per file extension [default: False].
       -w, --ignore-whitespace  Ignore whitespace when comparing the parent's version and the child's to find where the lines